Ace Hardware: North America

-In 1990, Ace created a separate division known as Ace International and over the following 20 years, established a presence throughout Asia, the Caribbean, Latin America, and the Middle East regions.
 In 2010, Tim-Br Mart Group acquired licensing rights to the Ace brand name in Canada.
+By February 2012, Ace had 400 locations outside of the United States.
 Four years later, Rona, Inc., signed an agreement with Ace Hardware for the master license to the Ace brand in Canada.
 Lowe's completed its acquisition of Rona in May 2016.
 Rona assigned the Winnipeg office as Ace Canada, formally TruServ Canada, to manage the Ace Brand.
 As of June 2016, there are 62 Ace-branded stores in Canada.
 Beginning in 2017, Lowe's Distribution Center began to service Ace Canada retailers.
-In March 2020, Peavey Mart acquired the master license and began to service the 107 Canadian locations.